ThomasMeissnerDS/e2e_ml/README.md

 ## Release History

+* 1.1.0
+  - Fixed issue with automated GPU-acceleration detection and flagging
+  - Fixed avg regression blueprint where eval function tried to call classification evaluation
+  - improved NLP part (more and better feature engineering and preprocessing) of blueprints for better performance
+  - Added Vowpal Wabbit for classification and regression
 * 1.0.1
   - Optimized package requirements
   - Pinned LGBM requirement to version 3.1.0 due to the bug "LightGBMError: bin size 257 cannot run on GPU #3339"